 3.4 Six Layers PCB

-Six layers PCB falls within the advanced level of multilayer PCBs and powers a wide range of electronic devices, industrial applications and technology devices.
+Six PCB layers fall within the advanced multilayer PCBs and power a wide range of electronic devices, industrial applications, and technology devices.

-Six layers PCBs are thicker and stronger than double or 4 layer PCBs.
+Six layers PCBs are thicker and stronger than double or four-layer PCBs.
 It is also compact and comes with higher technological capabilities.
-Coming in 6 layers, they are highly capable and cut back the chances of electromagnetic interference and cross-talk.
+Coming in 6 layers, they are competent and cut back the chances of electromagnetic interference and cross-talk.

-Six layers PCB is used in advanced computing applications, and you can find them in personal computers and laptops.
+Six PCB layers are used in advanced computing applications, and you can find them on personal computers and laptops.
 You can even see them being used in data storage devices like hard disks.
-The PCBs also find application in fire alarm systems which make them more efficient.
+The PCBs also find applications in fire alarm systems, which make them more efficient.

-Additionally, you can even see six layers of PCBs in fiber optic receivers, mobile phone transmission, GPS devices, industrial controlling devices and health equipment such as heart monitors.
+Additionally, you can see six layers of PCBs in fiber optic receivers, mobile phone transmission, GPS devices, industrial controlling devices, and health equipment such as heart monitors.

 The six layers PCB construction is similar to the four layers PCB, but it is equipped with two extra rows of dielectric material two layers of copper.
 In the setup, the second and fourth rows of dielectric material are the cores.
 Out of the six conductive copper rows, the second and fifth are labeled plane while the others are signal.

 Eight layers of PCB are excellent resources that harness computing power and efficiency in electronic devices.
 The eight layers of PCB are much like the six layers of PCB though it comes with four copper signal layers and four plane layers.

 Many computer systems and high technological devices use the eight layers of PCB.
 Their introduction has enabled us to move from kHz computer frequencies to GHz high-speed devices of modern time.

 You can find eight PCB layers in various healthcare, aerospace, governmental systems, and many commercial applications.